RobCranfill/faker-counter/README.md

 ## Things to do

 ### Functional Hardware
-* CircuitPython microcontroller (needs to support I2S - 3 GPIO pins)
+* CircuitPython microcontroller (needs to support I2S for audio - 3 GPIO pins)
   * *was:* <strike>Feather RP2040 (so I can use a LiPo battery)</strike>
 * USB battery pack
 * Actuator to increase click rate